 It's safe to use the Iluminage Touch on dark and black skin tones and it's the only device proven to work on fair hair too.
 It's incredibly easy to use with fast treatment times on the lower intensity levels, best for dark skin.
 It's expensive, but great value replacement cartridges are available.
-It's a great choice for large areas, or full body and face treatments.
+So a fine choice for large areas, or full body and face treatments.
 Keep reading the Iluminage Touch review to learn if it's the best choice for you.

 Safe and effective on ALL skin tones and most hair colours